Particular/docs.particular.net/samples/serializers/newtonsoft-bson/sample.md

 ---
-title: Newtonsoft Json Serializer
+title: Newtonsoft Bson Serializer
-summary: How to use the Newtonsoft Json serializer in an endpoint.
+summary: How to use the Newtonsoft Bson serializer in an endpoint.
 related:
 - nservicebus/serialization
-redirects:
-- samples/serializers/json-external
 ---

 ## NServiceBus.Newtonsoft.Json